nik-ez/snowiq-docs/da-installing-drivers-app.md

 comments: true
 ---

+After successfully downloading and installing the Driver App, a user should go through the setup process to be able to use the application.

 ## Permissions

-Tap the app icon to open the app.
-Upon opening the app, you will be asked to grant permission to access your location, camera, and microphone.
+Upon first lounch of the app, user need to grant permission to access device's location, camera, and microphone.
 In order to proceed, you must give the app these permissions.
 After giving these permssions, you will be able to login.

 <img src="images/driver/da-installing-drivers-app/da-permissions.png" class="ios width-sm" data-lightbox="1" />